-The lists are based upon plants that have been found to be native to Bald Head Island, native to North Carolina and examples of some of the exotic plants that have been planted on the island.
+The following lists are based upon plants that have been found to be native to Bald Head Island, native to North Carolina and examples of some of the non-native plants that have been planted on the island.
+The distinction between native and non-native species is important because native species have generally adapted and evolved with the competing species, predators, and diseases of an area over many centuries or longer.
+BHI native plants support indigenous wildlife, habitats, ecosystem function and ecosystem services.
 There are suggestions for which plants typically do well in the various micro-island environments.
-The "please don't plant me" list also includes common exotic invasive plants.
+The "please don't plant me" list also includes common non-native invasive plants.